 19.4.
-See the Program and course review processes (PDF 941 KB) for further detail regarding student feedback.
+See the Program and Course Review Processes for further detail regarding student feedback.

 21.1.
 Deans/heads of school or, for programs managed by a campus outside Australia, heads of centre, are responsible for ensuring that student-staff consultative committees (SSCCs) are convened for all coursework programs.

 21.2.
 Program managers keep a record of feedback from the SSCC and report in each semester or trimester on how the feedback has been acted on to SSCC members and the dean/head of school or, for programs managed by a campus outside Australia, the head of centre.
-(See the terms of reference for SSCCs in the Program and course review processes (PDF 941 KB)).
+(See the terms of reference for SSCCs in the Program and Course Review Processes).

 22.1.
 Coursework courses may involve travel away from students’ primary location of study in their program, in order to complete assessment tasks.
 This travel may be a requirement of the course or course offering, or it may be an option available to some students in the course or course offering.

 22.2.
-For further detail including curriculum requirements and information to be provided to students in such courses, see the Courses involving travel guidance materials.
+For further detail including curriculum requirements and information to be provided to students in such courses, see the Courses Involving Travel Guideline.

 24.1.
 RMIT award programs offered via partner institutions will normally also be offered at an RMIT campus.
 Where it is necessary to deliver a program solely via a partner that is not also offered on a campus, the program proposal will provide a rationale for this.

 24.2.
 RMIT programs delivered via partners must provide a student experience consistent with that of other RMIT students.

 24.3.
 RMIT programs delivered via partners should be consistent with one of the approved teaching models described in the Partnered Delivery of Coursework Awards Guideline.